standage/standage.github.io/content/2015-12-15-shell2python.md

     | canon-gff3 --outfile=locus.mrnas.gff3
 ```

-Unless we want to introduce security vulnerabilities, we cannot simply run these command with a single `check_call` command.
+Unless we want to introduce security vulnerabilities, we cannot simply run these commands with a single call to the `check_call` function.
 For this use case, we want to use the `Popen` constructor and the `communicate` method.

 ```python